StevenTete/WeatherNow/README.md

 ## License

-WeatherNow is licensed under the [MIT License](LICENSE.md).
+WeatherNow is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 Feel free to fork, modify, and share!

 ---